shin19991207/yaml-language-server/README.md

 ### CI

 GitHub Actions publish each change in the `main` branch to the [npm registry](https://www.npmjs.com/package/yaml-language-server) with the `next` tag.
-You may use the `next` version to adopt the latest changes into your project.
+Use the `next` version to adopt the latest changes into a project.